gloriatao/MCG_diagnosis/README.md

 5 The General Hospital of Chinese People's Liberation Army, Beijing, China 6 Department of Cardiology, Shanghai Tenth People's Hospital, Tongji University School of Medicine, China

-+ these authors contributed equally to this work
++these authors contributed equally to this work *corresponding author
-* corresponding author

 ## Main idea